ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/Connecting to the Sunna.md

 ---
-title: 13 - Connecting to the Sunna
+title: Connecting to the Sunna
 draft: false
 tags:
   - how-islam-works
+index: "14"
 ---
 ## Purpose of learning Islamic sciences